 Sump Pump Basics

-This allows the pump to be at the lowest level and allow water to naturally gravitate to the pump (read this article about sump pumps to find out more).
+This allows the pump to be at the lowest level and allow water to naturally gravitate to the pump (read this article about sump pumps to learn more).

-Once the pump senses water, it will kick on and start to pump water from the basement to wherever the hose or pipe is ran, preferably away from the home.
+Once the pump senses water, it will kick on and start to pump water from the basement to wherever the hose or pipe runs, preferably away from the home.

 When you are dealing with conditions that cause flooding, you may run into power outages as well.

 This will cause your sump pump to not run, leaving you with a flooded basement.
 This is where a portable generator can help.